AGI-Edgerunners/Template-of-Runners-Series/readmeBeforeREADME.md

 ```

 # Attention
-If you clone this repo and then build your paper list repo, remember delete .git/* before pushing.
+If you clone this repo and then build your paper list repo, remember to delete .git/* and reinitialize it before pushing.